Spruce Class (Years 1 & 2)

 To ensure that staff spend their time doing the best for the children, may I please ask you to help us out with something?
-We always have to waste quite a lot of time sorting out children’s possessions that are UN-NAMED!
+We always have to waste loads of time sorting out children’s possessions that are UN-NAMED!
 We would be VERY grateful indeed if everything had a name on – doesn’t need to be beautifully sewn – just a permanent marker scribble would be brilliant.

 This term, we have 2 main topics:

-Maths: Throughout the year, we will be exploring all areas of Maths, however to start with there will be a focus on place value, addition and subtraction.
+Throughout the year, we will be exploring all areas of Maths, however to start with there will be a focus on place value, addition and subtraction.

 Sadly, we won’t be able to have our valuable parent volunteers for now, but hopefully this will be re-established before long.
 If you would like to go on a list, please let me know.